Osteoarthritis of the hip

 Hip joint space narrowing ≤2 mm or <2.5 mm 10-12 or the combination of joint space narrowing with the presence of osteophytes, in particular, in the absence of any elevated inflammatory markers (e.g. ESR <20 mm/h) can be used as an indicator of osteoarthritis 13.

-Radiological classification systems used for the assessment of osteoarthritis of the hip are the Kellgren and Lawrence score 14, the Croft score 15 and the Tönnis classification, which are all susceptible to subjectivity, but the first being apparently the most reliable 10,16.
+The radiological classification systems that are used for the assessment of osteoarthritis of the hip, the Kellgren and Lawrence score 14, the Croft score 15 and the Tönnis classification, are all susceptible to subjectivity, but the first is apparently the most reliable 10,16.

 Another semi-quantitative method, which does not give a definition of osteoarthritis by grade, but grades different features of osteoarthritis as femoral and acetabular osteophyte formation as well as superior and medial joint space narrowing is the OARSI atlas 10,17.